gregfoletta/Articles/content/post/2022-06-22-geospatial-data-analysis/index.markdown

 ---
 title: Telling a Spatial Story
 author: 'Greg Foletta'
-date: '2022-06-20'
+date: '2022-12-18'
-slug: geospatial_data_analysis
+slug: spatial_story
 categories: [R Geospatial Animation]
 ---

-The last few years I've been focused on writing long form articles on this site; analyses of packets, betting, and bandwidth.
-In this article I'm going to buck the trend and write shorter, less in-depth article.

-My friend Jen is currently writing a thesis and had a presentation coming up.
-She reached out and wanted to see if I could help with some data visualisation.
-I jumped at the chance as it forced me to take a look at two topics that I'd not yet taken a look at yet: spatial data and animation.
+My friend Jen is currently writing a thesis and reached out to me for some help.
+She had a presentation coming up wanted to add a visualisation to it.
+I jumped at the opportunity as it gently pushed me into learning a topic I'd wanted to learn for ages: spatial data analysis.

-This article is a "making of", telling the story of how I helped Jen with this visualisation.
+In this short article I'll take you through how I created an animation for based on spatial data for Jen.
+What I hope I'll show is how easy it is to create a visualisation that tells a compelling story.

-# What is the Story to Tell?
+# What's the Story?

 Jen's thesis is on post-war migration into the innter-northern suburbs of Melbourne, Australia.
-Using census data from the 50s, 60s, and 70, she wanted to tell the story of this migration, specifically the increase in concentrations on a per suburb basis and how how the migrations fanned out over this time period.
+Using census data from the 50s, 60s, and 70, she wanted to communicate this migration, specifically the increase in concentrations on a per suburb basis and how how the migrations geographically changed over this time period.

-My thought was that I could take the data Jen has and overlay this on to the actual geography of Melbourne.
-I could then animate the graphic, transitioning between the years in the census.
-The ultimate goal being to clearly visualise the change in migration in a way no bar or line graph could do.
+I thought the best way to tell this story would be to take the data Jen had and overlay this on to the geography of Melbourne.
+It would be animated, transitioning between the years in the census.
+This would help to tell a visual story of the movement of these immigrant populations.